-Rosewoods are mainly used to make ukulele frets but nowadays they are being used to make the body as well.
+Rosewoods are mainly used to make ukulele frets.
+But now-a-days, they are being used to make the body as well.
 Rosewood helps to produce a beautiful mellow tone that is enough to make you fall in love with it.

 It’s not the quality of the ukulele that’s important.
 You need to do some work too in order to keep it awesome!
-No matter what kind of a ukulele you use, maintaining the ukulele is a very crucial factor.
-To ensure it has a proper tone you must take care of your instrument.
+No matter what kind of a ukulele you use, maintaining the ukulele is a very crucial task.
+To ensure that it has a proper tone, you must take care of your instrument.

 2) Never use furniture polish or any other wax on ukulele.
 Go for Dunlop 65 which is a ukulele cleaner or use a very lightly dampened rag.
 But make sure it is not too dampened.

-5) If you use a high-end ukulele it is important that you maintain the right humidity.
+5) If you use a high-end ukulele, it is important that you maintain the right humidity.
 Woods soak up moisture from the atmosphere, they react to their surroundings.
 So, you have to be extra cautious if you live in a very dry or a very high humidity area.